 In 1875, the youngest brother Jacob Franklin stepped into the business.
 He was in charge of the Carriage factory, producing sulkies and five glass landaus.

 Now Studebaker Manufacturing Company had the world’s largest vehicle house.
 Where one could choose from a great variety of vehicles.
 These included Studebaker sulkies, victorias, tandems, runabouts, phaetons, clarences, and broughams.

 By the end of the 19th century, Studebaker was one of the largest producers of wagon and buggy works.

 Studebaker started producing its own electric cars in 1902 and by 1904 they stepped in the business of making gasoline-powered vehicles.
 In 1911, they bought the E.M.F Company of Walkerville, which became Studebaker Canada.
 After the purchase, they became a complete car company.

 In 1913, Studebaker was one of the top three producers of automobiles in America, after Ford and Overland.
-That time all Studebaker automobiles were being produced in Detroit, but production shifted to South Bend in 1920 after the discontinuation of horse-drawn vehicles.
+At that time Detroit produced all Studebaker automobiles.
+However, production shifted to South Bend in 1920 after the discontinuation of horse-drawn vehicles.

 6) The Great Depression.

 The Great Depression had a great impact on businesses and Studebaker was also impacted heavily.
 Right before the Great Depression, they had purchased luxury automaker Pierce-Arrow in 1928, which was considered a financial misstep.
 After the Wall Street Crash of October 1929, the markets had collapsed and times were pretty bad.
 Studebaker then rolled out an inexpensive car called the Rockne.
 But given the bad times, it was difficult to sell it.
 Soon the company had to lay off workers and cut off wages.